haydal810/Milestone-Project-3/README.md

 This was the primary method of testing the application.
 People were asked to visit the website on a variety of devices, and to enter information to the database.
 This feedback was very uselful to determine any bugs that may have been present.
 I also tested the app manually myself on a varietly of browsers.

-### Below are the list of Internet Browsers I used to test the display of the website:
+### Below are the list of Internet Browsers that were used to test the display of the website:

 1. Google Chrome (Version 77.0)
     * Chrome Lighthouse was used to audit the website.